ThisisAEmam/ngx-module-linker/README.md

 To change it:

 1. Open the **Command Palette**.
-2. Run: `Ngx Module: Switch Branch`.
+2. Run: `NGX Module Linker: Switch Branch`.
 3. Pick the branch you want from the list.

 The status bar will update to reflect the new branch.